asottile-archive/no-manylinux/README.md

 no-manylinux1
 =============

-Install this package to disable manylinux1 wheels when dowloading from pip.
+Install this package to disable manylinux1 wheels when downloading from pip.

 ## Usage